bjerh/javascript/react/README.md

 ## Naming

-  - **Extensions**: Use `.jsx` extension for React components.
+  - **Extensions**: Use `.js` extension for React components and everything else.
   - **Filename**: Use PascalCase for filenames.
 E.g., `ReservationCard.jsx`.
-  - **Reference Naming**: Use PascalCase for React components and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)
+  - **Reference Naming**: Use PascalCase for React components and classes/modules and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)

     ```jsx
     // bad